-Keeping a Copy of What's in Your Wallet Can Help You Recover if It Is Even Lost or Stolen
+Keeping a Copy of Everything in Your Wallet Can Help You Recover if It Gets Lost or Stolen

-Knowing exactly what's in your wallet can help you contact banks quickly and can help law enforcement the event it's stolen
+Knowing exactly what's in your wallet can help you contact banks quickly and can help you provide information to law enforcement in the event it's stolen

-Have you ever lost a credit card only to find that you don't know how to contact the bank?
-You might be traveling far from home or might not know which banks to contact.
+Have you ever lost a credit card only to realize that you didn't know how to reach the bank to get a new one?
+If you lose your wallet, you might not know who to contact, which can be a problem if you're traveling.
 But there's something simple you can do to ensure that you can contact your financial institutions quickly in the event of a lost or stolen wallet, especially if you have a lot of cards.

 Can you list the entire contents of your wallet?

 Most people aren't able to list the entire contents of their wallets and most certainly can't remember bank phone numbers, let alone online websites, user IDs, and passwords.
 But it's very easy to list the contents of your wallet and contact your banks if you have a copy of the front and back of every card you have.
-Keeping a copy of this information in a secure place can make recovery from a lost or stolen wallet much easier.
+Keeping a copy of this information in a secure place can make recovery from a lost or stolen wallet much easier by allowing you to know everything that you no longer have.

 Make a secure photocopy

 Most copy machines store a digital copy of everything that has ever been processed.
 This can be a security concern if you are copying sensitive documents or financial cards.
-But you might have access to a secure photocopier.
+But there are ways to make secure copies.
 A great option is to use a scanner attached to your personal computer.
-You can save the information in a secure place or even print it once scanned.
-Many personal print scan and copy machines are also great ways to make copies.
+You can save the information in a secure file on your computer or even print it once scanned and place it in a safe.
+Many personal print scan and copy machines make good printed copies.

 Take some pictures

 Who in this day and age doesn't have a phone capable of taking pictures?
 Exactly.
 So if you don't have access to a secure scanner or copier, taking a picture is a great alternative and may even be a better one.
-If your phone is secured with at least a passcode, you can create a photo album that is only the items in your wallet.
+If your phone is secured with at least a passcode, you can create a photo album that lists only the items in your wallet.
 Take a clear photo of the front and back of each card and keep it in that album.
 If you must contact your banks to report the cards as lost or stolen, you have that information in your hand whether you are at home or traveling 2,000 miles away.
+But keep in mind that not all technology is completely secure and foolproof.
+But you probably don't have to worry.
+Just make sure that your photos aren't syncing somewhere else, such as the cloud.

 What Should I document?